adamrachman-dev/learn-git/readme.md

-# Learning about git and github
+# Learn more about git and github
-Learn on how to use basic git commands and integrating with github.
+Learn on how to use basic git commands and integrating with github